 Being at Titanic Belfast on April 14 this is year also happened to coincide with Good Friday.
 Being a holiday (and one where the pubs close for a good part of the day) meant Titanic Belfast was very busy.
 Luckily I booked a ticket for a special event that evening called A Night to Remember.
 This unique tour was offered after hours to commemorate the sinking of the Titanic.
 It only happens once a year on April 14.
 Costumed interpreters were there and talked about the Titanic.
 Their stories were true to life stories about the Titanic from the book A Night to Remember by Walter Lord.

 There’s one part of the museum, where they address the sinking.
-The room you enter is dark, except tiny lights above to symbolise the stars in the night sky.
+The room you enter is dark, except tiny lights above to symbolize the stars in the night sky.
 You can hear the beeps of Morse code that the ship was sending out, a distress call for help.
 During The Night to Remember event a live quartet was playing the hymn Nearer My God to Thee.
-On the Titanic, the ship’s band went down playing that song over and over.
+On the Titanic, the band went down with the ship, playing that song over and over.
 For those that died, it was the last song they ever heard.
 Years later survivors of The Titanic were interviewed about their experience.
 Many remembered hearing that song as they watched the ship sink.
 It was pretty moving, and not only because the band playing was fantastic.